minio/docs/source/operations/server-side-encryption/configure-minio-kes-gcp.rst

 The `Secret Manager Quickstart
 <https://cloud.google.com/secret-manager/docs/quickstart>`__
 provides a sufficient foundation for the purposes of this procedure.

+.. cond:: k8s

+   This procedure assumes your Kubernetes cluster configuration allows for cluster-internal pods and services to resolve and connect to endpoints outside the cluster, such as the public internet.

 MinIO specifically requires the following GCP settings or
 configurations: